 Asked about his involvement in the furniture scandal, she said, “It was probably not good judgment, but from what I understand, there were no criminal or civil charges.”

 “His duties,” she emphasized, “will not include any procurement actions or supervising anything.”

 “It was probably not good judgment, but from what I understand, there were no criminal or civil charges.” – Joan Pratt.

 She said she picked Knighton after interviewing two candidates.
 Altogether, five people applied for the position, she said, but three of them either lived outside of the city or sought a higher salary.

 “I wanted someone who lived in the city,” she said.

-In his ethics disclosure form, Knighton says he rents an apartment in North Baltimore and holds a 11.5% passive interest in a company based in Annapolis.
+In his ethics disclosure form, Knighton says he owns a condo unit in North Baltimore and holds a 11.5% passive interest in a company based in Annapolis.

 That company, Knighton Holdings Limited Partnership, LLLP, is currently “not in good standing” with the Maryland Department of Assessments and Taxation for failing to file an annual report.

 Knighton: No Comment

 Knighton said he did not wish to make any comment about the furniture scandal except to say that his dismissal “was tied to the departure of the administrator.”